Upcoming events.

 There can be no doubt that photographic reconnaissance was a key contributor to the overall intelligence picture throughout the Second World War.
 The old saying that a picture is worth a thousand words was never more truly demonstrated.

-Engage: Cyber Escape Room
+Cyber Escape Room at Great Shelford Library

 Can you crack the case before time runs out?

 You’re part of a top cyber investigation team.
 After taking down a notorious cyber gang, your detective chief inspector has been accused of fabricating the evidence.
 The gang wants the case dropped – but you know the truth.
 Solve a series of puzzles in 30 minutes to prove the DCI’s innocence and lock the criminals away for good.
+Run by PC Nigel Sutton

 Work in teams of up to 5 people.
 Fastest Team wins.